Selling and Redeeming Gift Cards

 Most online shopping carts provide the option to purchase gift cards.
-Generally, they will show up as a line item in an order.

 As more gift cards are purchased, the liability goes up.
 As they are redeemed, the amount of outstanding liability goes down.